-There was a day when the buzzing metropolis of Hawley, Pennsylvania was a safe haven.
-It became a refuge in May of 1910, as residents from far and wide fled the city to tuck themselves into the cozy Pocono mountains to hide from a comet- Halley’s Comet had set off widespread fear in Scranton as its citizens worried about the comet’s potential interaction with the lights and flashiness of the Electric City, so named for its network of electric trolley lines.
+There was a day when the buzzing metropolis of Hawley, PA was a safe haven.
+It became a refuge in May of 1910, as residents from far and wide fled the city to tuck themselves into the cozy Pocono mountains to hide from a comet.
+Halley’s Comet had set off widespread fear in Scranton as citizens worried about the comet’s potential interaction with the lights of the Electric City, so named for its network of electric trolley lines.

 We see this kind of grandiose fear in our own folklore and even legends we create for ourselves.
 One that especially holds this playful fear is the tall tree spirits living in the forests between the river and the baseball field.
 Our moms told us that they would jump on our cars if we stayed out past curfew.
 Hawley’s residents in their twenties and thirties will remember the Intermediate School principal waxing poetic about the gravity railroad and the Stourbridge Lion, as Hawley was once a keystone in anthracite coal transport.
 There’s also the Primary School Principal, who spun yarns of stories at Christmas and strangely, on Johnny Appleseed Day each year.
 We cannot hold onto these any more than we can hide from a comet.
 Still we remember them dearly.